ldgabbay/jwplayer/html5/doc/formats.rst

     Supported for Safari 4+ and as part of the the Flash fallback.

-.. describe:: Theora video / Vorbis audio in the OGG container
+.. describe:: Theora video / Vorbis audio in the Ogg container

    Supported for Firefox 3.5+, Opera 10.5+, Chrome 4+ and as part of the the Flash fallback.

+.. describe:: VP8 video / Vorbis audio in the WebM (Matroska) container

+   Supported for Opera 10.54+; more browsers coming.

 .. describe:: VP6 video / MP3 audio in the FLV container